Climate Change: Back to the Future?

 “Facts are stubborn things; and whatever may be our wishes, our inclinations, or the dictates of our passion, they cannot alter the state of facts and evidence.” –John Adams

 Three decades ago, scientists coldly calculated that another ice age was imminent.
 (See AccuWeather’s analysis of these predictions.)
 But, no longer.
-Today, they are prophesying that ice caps will melt within the next hundred years and swamp coastal lowlands.
-That is unless, and only unless, an international governing authority is established posthaste to control economic/industrial development that is blamed for global warming.
+Today, they are prophesying that ice cap melts are imminent and will swamp coastal lowlands, where most of the [Leftist elite](http://patriotpost.us/alexander/15881) maintain their second homes.
+The salvation: The establishment of an socialist international governing authority to constrain free enterprise and the economic/industrial development they blame for global warming.

 If anthropogenic (manmade) CO2 really has been responsible for a global warming trend over the last two decades, then why, with more man-caused CO2 today than at any other time in history, would the climate be cooling now?
 CO2 concentrations in the atmosphere are estimated to have increased from 280 parts per million before 1750 (industrialization) to 387ppm today – a 38 percent increase, so the ice age hype of the 1970s notwithstanding, how could a warming trend be interrupted?

 The Obama administration and their Leftmedia minions are double-talking this apparent contradiction, claiming that global warming is responsible for global cooling, and the lemmings are buying it wholesale.

 Moreover, why would those scientists who insist they can predict the temperature 100 years from now, fail to predict the current cooling trend?